canvas-medical/fhirstarter/README.md

 * Automatically-generated, integrated documentation generated from the FHIR specification
 * Custom search parameters for search endpoints

+### Disclaimer

+The use case for which FHIRStarter was built is based on the business needs of Canvas Medical.
+At any point in time it may not be broadly applicable to the industry at large.
+Canvas Medical has has open-sourced the project so that it can be used by healthcare software developers whose needs it does meet.
+Ongoing support and development will continue to be based on the needs of Canvas Medical.

 ## Background

 FHIRStarter uses a provider-decorator pattern.
 Developers can write functions that implement FHIR